lramac3/Word-Guess-Game/README.md

 Each correct guess will reveal a letter.

-Number of Guesses Remaining, Letters Already Guessed, wins and losses will display on the screen.
+Number of guesses remaining, letters already guessed, wins and losses will display on the screen.

 After you win/lose the game will automatically choose another word.